Trolleybuses in Milan: History

 In subsequent years, following the abandonment of the proposal for the 90/91 tram line, there were no more interventions on the system, except for some limited changes to the routes.

-Currently, efforts are focused on reducing journey times, with the construction of dedicated lanes.
+Currently, efforts are focused on reducing journey times, with the construction of dedicated lanes, and the provision of higher quality busses, which replaced all instances of the older trollybus models.
 There are no plans to expand the system.